Inventory, lb : 0

 Low in calories, Monstera is high in potassium and vitamin C.

 Monstera is a native of tropical American forests.
 Familiar to some as the split-leaf philodendron, Monstera now flourishes in California and Florida.
-If the fruit is left on the plant it turns in to a thistle-like flower that comes in various colors including white, pink, yellow and purple.

 Recipes that include Monstera.
 One is easiest, three is harder.